Polish Theatre, Bydgoszcz: Early times (17th century)

 The first staging activity in Bydgoszcz occurred in 1623 when Jesuit school students acted (singing and dialogues) to welcome King Sigismund III Vasa to the city, on his way to Gdańsk.
 The same event happened in 1643 for the bishop of Chelmno Kasper Działyńsk.
 In 1648, at the occasion of the end of the Lent and also in 1649, a pastoral play was performed by a Jesuit scene and in 1680 a play relating the martyrdom of St. Stanislaus of Szczepanów was realized.

-In the following years, occasional theater performances happened, celebrating school year, Corpus Christi, Christmas, etc. In 1696, was held a stage event prepared in honor of Jan Komorowski, founder of a new school building in Bydgoszcz.
+In the following years, occasional theatre performances happened, celebrating school year, Corpus Christi, Christmas, etc. In 1696, was held a stage event prepared in honor of Jan Komorowski, founder of a new school building in Bydgoszcz.
 Jesuit Theatre was even run during the Great Northern War (1700–1721), culminating with the performance in honor of King Stanisław Leszczyński in 1734.

 The transition to Prussian rule coincided exactly with Pope Clement XIV's decision to suppress the Society of Jesus.
 However Frederick the Great allowed them to continue to reside in the building college and lead a school.
 Performances were still held by students, but on a more modest scale.
 Besides, between 1773 and 1806, German professional theatre troupes started to tour: